geyang/jaynes-starter-kit/07_supercloud_setup/README.md

 These steps are no-longer needed because of the availability of default packages through the `anaconda/2021a` module.
 However, we keep these here in case you need a custom environment.

 ### Setting up GPU Accelerated Rendering with DeepMind Control suite domains

+**Update**: this is no longer needed because the supercloud admins made `libglew ` available directly.
+You will still need to add the `egl` setting to get accelerated rendering.
+See the steps above.

 1. You need to install `glew` with the following script